niuers/niuers.github.io/_posts/2021-04-27-Dynamic Programming.md

 ---

 1. Dynamic Programming
+    1. Typically problems involving finding the "longest/shortest/largest/smallest/maximal" of something have the optimal-substructure.
-    1. [Split a sequence in an optimal way (LC1335)][Minimum Difficulty of a Job Schedule]:
+    2. [Split a sequence in an optimal way (LC1335)][Minimum Difficulty of a Job Schedule]:

-2. How did I or Other people get the solution?

-3. Different solutions

-4. Mistakes

-5. Problem Type

-6. Similar Problems

-7. Template

-8. I understand the solution, but HOW do I think to GET there myself?
-    1. Where could you improve?
-    2. What questions should I ask myself so that I push myself closer to the solution?
-    3. What conclusions did I reach that I dropped some idea for the other?
-    4. How can I reach this conclusion faster ?

-Resources:
-* [827.
-Making A Large Island][LeetCode Link]
+2. How to realize that a problem is NOT a dynamic programming problem?
+    1. [One way to realize that it isn't dynamic programming][LC1631.
+Path With Minimum Effort] is to notice that the hiker can go in all four directions.
+This means that a dp algorithm would need to look into subproblems that haven't been solved yet.

+[LC1631.
+Path With Minimum Effort]: https://leetcode.com/problems/path-with-minimum-effort/solution/
 [Minimum Difficulty of a Job Schedule]: https://leetcode.com/problems/minimum-difficulty-of-a-job-schedule/